polluxau/the-finals-linux-troubleshoot-guide/README.md

 ## PROTON

-Please use Proton experimental, experimental has all of the latest patches from valve for THE FINALS, do NOT use experimental (bleeding edge)
+Please use Proton experimental or proton 9.0-4, experimental and 9.0-4 has all of the latest patches from valve for THE FINALS, do NOT use experimental (bleeding edge) unless there is a major change that requires you to use it

 ![image](https://github.com/user-attachments/assets/aeddad67-382d-43bd-a2f5-401541fbd00c)